CPRyan/cellclockr/README.md

 ### calculate_cell_clock_delta_r2

 This function calculates the change in R-squared (delta R2) when adding cell types to models predicting age-adjusted clock measures.
-It can stratify results by categorical variables and control for specified covariates.
+It can stratify results by categorical variables and control for specified control_covariates (Batch, Array, Plate, Row, Column etc.).

 Usage:
 ```r